shapeshed/shapeshed.com/content/posts/rolling-deployments-with-kubernetes.md

-{
-  "slug": "rolling-deployments-with-kubernetes",
-  "title": "Rolling deployments with Kubernetes", "date": "2017-01-25T01:01:00+00:00",
++++
+date = "2017-01-25T01:01:00+00:00"
-  "description": "How to deploy a new version of an image into a Kubernetes cluster", "tags": [
+description = "How to deploy a new version of an image into a Kubernetes cluster" slug = "rolling-deployments-with-kubernetes" tags = ["Kubernetes", "Linux", "Unix"] title = "Rolling deployments with Kubernetes"

-    "Kubernetes",
-    "Linux",
-    "Unix"
-  ]
-}
++++

 In a [previous post][6] I worked through getting a Kubernetes cluster up and running on a local machine using [minikube][2].
 Within this cluster I have one deployment of a simple Hello World Go application.